 - Use a very small amount of moisturizer so they don’t crack but not enough to saturate them.

 Four days to two weeks in your tattoo may or may not get itchy.
 This can be a mild itch or an itch so intense that it keeps you up at night.
-Moisturizing can help depending on the type of moisturizer you use.
+Moisturizing can help, depending on the type of moisturizer you use.
 Some will make it feel better and some will actually make it itch worse.
 I always try it out and stop using anything that makes it worse.
 Avoid scratching the tattoo.
-I have fond that gently slapping it helps temporarily but will make it itch worse immediately after.
+I have found that gently slapping it helps temporarily but will make it itch worse immediately after.
 For some people gently slapping helps.
-Putting steady pressure on it helps for me and we have a spray that can help some people with itching called Wild Rose Ink Spray
+Putting steady pressure on it helps for me.

 - Scabs can be thin or thick.

 - Don’t pick or scratch the tattoo while it’s healing.

 - After the scabs come off the tattoo will still have a layer of dry skin.

 - Itching is normal but don’t scratch it.